 Another issue agencies identified is the potential for conflict to arise between an agency's regulations and a document it has incorporated by reference.
 Agencies should consider the possibility that a regulation may conflict with a requirement incorporated by reference and, if possible, should provide guidance to regulated parties regarding how the conflict should be resolved.
-For example, in its regulations governing the transportation of petroleum gas through pipelines, PHMSA has clearly stated that if its regulations conflict with the ANSI/NFPA standards it has incorporated by reference, the incorporated standards prevail.217 Agencies may also consider adopting a regulation that establishes a default rule for resolving unforeseeable conflicts between regulatory provisions and incorporated materials.
-The advantage of a default rule is that it provides regulated parties with concrete guidance when faced with an unforeseeable conflict.
+For example, in its regulations governing the transportation of petroleum gas through pipelines, PHMSA has clearly stated that if its regulations conflict with the ANSI/NFPA standards it has incorporated by reference, the incorporated standards prevail.273 Agencies may also consider adopting a regulation that establishes a default rule for resolving unforeseeable conflicts between regulated parties with concrete guidance when faced with an unforeseeable conflict.
 On the other hand, such a default rule may not yield an agency's preferred regulatory outcome in particular applications.